 How to Get Security Clearance for Employment

-Candidates for jobs will notice that some vacancies mention that applicants must be eligible for a security clearance or must already possess a security clearance.
 Security clearances are primarily required by government employers and private contractors who will have access to sensitive information that has a bearing on national security.
-Here's information on how to get a security clearance for employment.
+Here is information on how to get a security clearance for employment.

 Levels of Security Clearance

-There are 3 common levels of security clearance: Confidential, Secret, and Top Secret.
+There are three standard levels of security clearance: Confidential, Secret, and Top Secret.

-If an individual would be able to access classified information of the greatest sensitivity, then a Top Secret clearance would be required.
+- If an individual would be able to access classified information of the highest sensitivity, then a Top Secret clearance would be required.

-The applicant will be interviewed and perhaps re-interviewed as additional information is gathered to clarify any potential issues of concern.
-Candidates should make certain that they are totally honest and inclusive as they complete the SF-86 and answer interview questions since discrepancies uncovered in the investigation may be grounds for disqualification.
+The applicant will be interviewed—and possibly re-interviewed as additional information is gathered—to clarify any potential issues that could affect the clearance.
+Candidates should be sure that they are honest and inclusive as they complete the SF-86 and answer interview questions, since discrepancies uncovered in the investigation may be grounds for disqualification.

 Statuses in the Review Process